HTTP-RPC/Kilo/README.md

 csvEncoder.writeValues(months, System.out);
 ```

 Keys actually represent "key paths" and can refer to nested values using dot notation (e.g. "name.first").
 String values are automatically wrapped in double-quotes and escaped.
-All other values are encoded via `toString()` with the exception of `java.util.Date`, which is encoded as a long value representing epoch time.
+Enums are encoded using their ordinal values.
+Instances of `java.util.Date` are encoded as a long value representing epoch time.
+All other values are encoded via `toString()`.

 The preceding code snippet would produce output similar to the following:

 ```csv
 "name","days"